codeware-sthlm/cdwr-cli/README.md

 Though it's a public repo this CLI is aimed for Codeware Sthlm developers.
 If anyone finds it useful we're more than happy to share our code, or the CLI itself from NPM.

-> 🔧 Consider this CLI as beta at the moment since we have just started to add features

 # Recipes

 ## Setup a local npm registry using verdaccio